mozaik-association/mozaik/docs/0Contacts Module.md

 ## Indexation

-Contacts (members, supporters, other contacts) can be linked to interests and competencies.
+Interests and competencies can be linked to contacts (members, supporters, other contacts).
 Those interests and competencies are chosen from a list of terms, called Thesaurus terms in Mozaik and can be adapted according to the needs of each organisation.

 !!! abstract "The goal of Thesaurus terms"